Mathematical modelling of infectious diseases: Stochastic

 "Stochastic" means being or having a random variable.
 A stochastic model is a tool for estimating probability distributions of potential outcomes by allowing for random variation in one or more inputs over time.
 Stochastic models depend on the chance variations in risk of exposure, disease and other illness dynamics.
 Statistical agent-level disease dissemination in small or large populations can be determined by stochastic methods.

 Deterministic

 When dealing with large populations, as in the case of tuberculosis, deterministic or compartmental mathematical models are often used.
 In a deterministic model, individuals in the population are assigned to different subgroups or compartments, each representing a specific stage of the epidemic.

 The transition rates from one class to another are mathematically expressed as derivatives, hence the model is formulated using differential equations.
 While building such models, it must be assumed that the population size in a compartment is differentiable with respect to time and that the epidemic process is deterministic.
 In other words, the changes in population of a compartment can be calculated using only the history that was used to develop the model.

+Kinetic and mean-field

+Formally, these models belong to the class of deterministic models; however, they incorporate heterogeneous social features into the dynamics, such as individuals' levels of sociality, opinion, wealth, geographic location, which profoundly influence disease propagation.
+These models are typically represented by partial differential equations, in contrast to classical models described as systems of ordinary differential equations.
+Following the derivation principles of kinetic theory, they provide a more rigorous description of epidemic dynamics by starting from agent-based interactions.